Quetzal-framework/quetzal-CoaTL/docs/4-tutorials.md

 * 4-neighbors: each cell of the landscape grid is connected only to its cardinal neighbors (N, E, S, W).
 * 8-neighbors: each cell of the landscape grid is connected only to its cardinal and intercardinal (NE, SE, SW, NW) neighbors.
-* complete graph: each cell of the landscape grid is connected to all others: the rate of migration between two cells will be a function of the distance or path of least resistance.
+* fully connected graph: each cell of the landscape grid is connected to all others: the rate of migration between two cells will be a function of the distance or path of least resistance.

+Similarly, assumptions we make about the model's behavior at the bounds of the finite landscape influence the connectivity of the graph.
+We distinguish at least three bounding modalities:

+* mirror: cells at the borders of the landscape are connected to their neighbors, without any further modification.
+In this case the individuals moving between cells will be *reflected* into the landscape.
+* sink: cells at the borders of the landscape will be connected to a sink vertex: individuals that migrate past the boundaries of the landscape *escape* into the world and never come back.
+* torus: the 2D landscape becomes a 3D torus world, as vertices on opposite borders are linked to their symmetric vertex: individuals that cross the Northern (resp.
+Western) border reappear on the Southern (resp.
+Eastern) border.

+Finally, a last assumption we make about the population process that impacts the graph representation is the directionality of the process:

+* isotropic migration means that the edge \f$( u,v)\f$ and the edge \f$(v,u)\f$ are one and the same.
+* anisotropic migration will distinguish between these two edges.

+All these choices are independently represented in the code and can be extended (although that may require some efforts).

 # 4-neighbors graph